1 April 2014

 Past winners of these awards are listed on our website.
 All of these awards, plus the President`s Award, will be presented at the Awards Luncheon at the conference in St. John`s Newfoundland this summer.

-Again this year we will be asking for donations from individuals and chapters for raffle and auction items.
-And we will be asking for advertisements for the program booklet.
+Again this year we are asking for donations from individuals and chapters for raffle and auction items.
+And we are asking chapters for advertisements or well wishes for the program book.
 Janet Paquet has agreed to do the program book this year.
 The theme this year is “Ostomates Connect on the Rock”.
 Hope to see you there!

 We thank you for visiting our website and hope that the information has been helpful.
 If you would like to contact UOAC, please address comments at email@example.com and/or fill out the form in the "Contact Us" section.